abcdan/Javascript-Game/README.md

 # Javascript-Game
-Everytime when the random word isn't the name of a NPM Package, you have to take a shot
+Everytime when the random word isn't the name of a NPM Package, you'll have to take a shot.

 # How to setup
 1. Download the repository